 Whatever the heck that means.
-Does anyone understand what these quarterbacks are talking before the snap?
-Mind you this is a rhetorical question, because honestly I kind of don’t care.
-When I watch football it is usually by accident.
-Either because OB is watching and I happen to be in the room or there is a football watching gathering.
-In those cases I am there for the food and to watch the commercials.
+Does anyone understand what these quarterbacks are talking about before the snap?
+Mind you this is a rhetorical question, because honestly I don’t care.
+When I watch football, it is usually by accident.
+Either because OB is watching and I happen to be in the room, or there is a football watching gathering.
+In those cases, I am there for the food and to watch the commercials.

-Don’t miss understand, I don’t hate football, but I am more likely to watch if it’s a close suspenseful game; otherwise I am more apt to spend my time playing Candy Crush.
-Which, by the way, I’ve been trapped on the same level for over a month!
-Irritating!
+Don’t misunderstand, I don’t hate football, but I am more likely to watch if it’s an exciting game; otherwise I am more apt to spend my time checking my Instagram feed.

-Of course, as soon as the bites came out of the oven I had to do some obligatory quality control.
+Of course, as soon as the bites came out of the oven I had to do some necessary quality control.
 Holy molly!
 These are so crazy “gut”!
-(That is german for good, btw.)
-Swoon worthy soft pretzel bread, with the salty sourness that make pretzels so lovable, wrapped around a meaty little sausage.
+(That is German for good, btw.)
+Swoon-worthy soft pretzel bread, with the salty sourness that make pretzels so lovable, wrapped around a meaty little sausage.
 Be warned these little bites are incredibly addictive.
-I absolutely love this soft salty pretzel dough.
+I love this soft, salty pretzel dough.

 So, which teams are you hoping to see go head-to-head at the Super Bowl or are you in it more for the commercials?

 Thanks for reading and subscribe to The Noshery email list to have each post delivered straight to your inbox.